Tri-State Transportation Campaign

-The Tri-State Transportation Campaign (TSTC) is a non-profit advocacy and policy organization dedicated to reducing car and truck dependency and promoting a more environmentally sound, socially equitable, and economically efficient transportation network in downstate New York, New Jersey, and Connecticut.
-Its methods include policy analysis, original research, media advocacy, and community organizing.
+The Tri-State Transportation Campaign (TSTC) is a non-profit advocacy and policy organization dedicated to reducing car and truck dependency and promoting a "more balanced, environmentally sound and equitable transportation network" in downstate New York, New Jersey and Connecticut.
+TSTC's methods include political and media advocacy including a self-published blog ("Mobilizing the Region"), original research and analysis, litigation, and community organizing.